 - coconut milk

 - brewer’s yeast

 It also has ingredients that can help curb craving and support blood sugar including:

 Another thing that I really like about Milk Dust is that it is plant based, gluten free and dairy free.
 Dairy and wheat are two of the foods to avoid while breastfeeding.

-But honestly the thing that impressed me about this breastfeeding protein powder is that it contains so many of the good for you breastfeeding foods that I try to eat on a regular basis all in one product.
+But honestly, the thing that impressed me most about this breastfeeding protein powder is that it contains so many of the good for you breastfeeding foods that you need to eat on a regular basis all in one product.

 More of the nutritious ingredients in Milk Dust:

 - 100% of daily value of folate (in it’s best form)

 It also contains 14 gs of protein and only 2 gs of sugar.